mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 #### 2. Our `driver.py` file :

-This can be a notebook as well.
-Here is it essential contents:
+This can be defined within a notebook as well.
+Here are its essential contents:

 ```python
 import mlflow